Bedwarsia/VelocitySlots/README.md

 # VelocitySlots

-VelocitySlots is a simple Velocity plugin that **fakes the maximum player slots** in your server’s MOTD.
+VelocitySlots is a simple Velocity (and BungeeCord) plugin that **fakes the maximum player slots** in your server’s MOTD.

 * Supports dynamic slot adjustment based on online players with an offset.
 * Can also be set to a static number or an “unlimited” mode.